mbrukman/a-conceptual-overview-of-asyncio/readme.md

 #### Tying it all together

 The actual method that invokes a Tasks' coroutine: `asyncio.tasks.Task.__step_run_and_handle_result` is about 80 lines long.
-For the sake of clarity, I've removed all of the edge-case error-handling, but the core logic remains unchanged.
+For the sake of clarity, I've removed all of the edge-case error-handling and simplified some aspects, but the core logic remains unchanged.

 ```python
 def __step_run_and_handle_result(self, exc):